CourtHive/tods-competition-factory/src/tournamentEngine/documentation/api.md

-  eventId, // id of event where the modification(s) will occur drawId, // optional - scope to a specific flight/draw stage, // optional - scope to a specific stage autoEntryPositions, // optional - keeps entries ordered by entryStage/entryStatus and auto-increments });
+  eventId, // id of event where the modification(s) will occur drawId, // optional - scope to a specific flight/draw stage, // optional - scope to a specific stage

+  eventSync, // optional - if there is only a single drawDefinition in event, keep event.entries in sync autoEntryPositions, // optional - keeps entries ordered by entryStage/entryStatus and auto-increments });
 ```